zgulde/cods/README.md

 - `adduser`: add an admin user account to the server
 - `log:cat`: view the contents of the tomcat log file, `/opt/tomcat/logs/catalina.out`
 - `log:tail`: watch the contents of the tomcat log file in real-time (`tail -f`)
+- `bash-completion`: generate the bash completion script for the command

 ### Site and Database Management Commands